 After dark, we all arrived raging drunk at our overnight stop.
-We were to spend the night in the middle of the jungle in a small village whose sole purpose was to accommodate the boat loads of tourists dumped there each evening.
+We were to spend the night in the middle of the jungle in a small village that accommodated the boat loads of tourists dumped there each evening.
 But first we had to get to the shore.

 There was no light, at all.
 I tried to make my way to the back of the boat to get my backpack.
 Since everyone was drunk, it was a disaster and people began pushing and shoving each other to get to their bag.
-We had all been great friends just minutes ago, and now, enemies.
+We had all been great friends just minutes ago, and now, mortal enemies.

 I squeezed up about level with the latrine, when a strong backwards push shoved me over.
-To catch myself, I threw a hand out onto the door of the latrine.
-The door instantly gave way and sent me hurtling sideways into the squat toilet.
-My right hand went straight onto the toilet, where hours of urine and more had been passing through, flushed only by small buckets of water, if at all.
-I sprang right back up and frantically dunked my hand in a bucket of water that was sitting there, but that was all I could do.
-I slammed back into the maul of bodies with renewed vigor.
-I finally got up to my bag.
-I turned around and used it battering ram style to smash myself back through the mob, the only way out.
+To catch myself, I threw a hand out onto the rusty old door of the latrine.
+The door swung open and sent me hurtling sideways into the squat toilet.
+My right hand went straight into the toilet, where unimaginable horrors lay.
+I got up and dunked my hand frantically into a bucket of questionable water, and with renewed fury, fought my way to my backpack, dealing out an elbow strike or two along the way.

-I was startled yet impressed by the gigantic moths that had collected under one of the few lights.
+I was startled yet impressed by the gigantic moths that had collected under one of the few lights in the village.
 There were hundreds of them in all shapes and sizes, some bigger than my hand.
-I felt the blackness spreading out from the single light in all directions leading deeper into the wild, thick with animals, chirping and singing in the dark, eating each other, mating, sleeping, civilization nowhere to be found.
+I was acutely aware of the blackness spreading out from the single light in all directions leading deeper into the wild, thick with animals, chirping and singing in the dark, eating each other, mating, sleeping, civilization still a far-off secret.

-During the night, I had made plans to find the chicken and enact mortal revenge, but in the uncomfortable light of morning, I just wanted to get on with things.
-As I ate a breakfast of limp, warm fruit and coffee in front of my guesthouse, a group of small children, none older than eight strode by.
+During the night, I had made plans to find the chicken and enact revenge, but in the uncomfortable light of morning, I just wanted to get on with things.
+As I ate a breakfast of limp tropical fruit and coffee in front of my guesthouse, a gang of tiny children strode by.
 All of them were carrying full sized machetes.
-I stared at them as they went up the dirt path and a few of them looked back at me, but not one cracked a smile or waved.
+I stared at them as they went up the dirt path into the jungle, not one of them looked at me or the other guests, not one cracked a smile or waved.
 I found them very impressive.

 The second day of the boat ride was more muted.
 The scenery became interesting in the afternoon as we got closer to Luang Prabang.
 We wound through beautiful green karsts, and stopped at a cave full of ancient stone Buddhas.
 I spent time in contemplation, subdued by fatigue.
 The experience of Marguerite was impenetrable, as impenetrable as the black wilderness of the night before.
 I’m relegated to this cheap tourism, to insulting chickens, to the mild melancholy of locals who see us for what we are.